Ifram3/roadmap.sh-projects/Frontend Projects/Single Page CV/README.md

 ## What I Learnt

 **Open Graph Tags** - Implementing open graph tags was a new challenge, which is because prior to working on the project, I didn't know about them.
-So I had to learn how to use them to make my CV page display correctly when shared on social media platforms like LinkedIn, Facebook or Twitter.
+So I had to learn how to use them to make my CV page display correctly when shared on social media platforms like LinkedIn, Facebook, or Twitter.

-**Meta Tags** - In my aim to include essential meta tags for SEO, I learnt a new one which is the robots meta tag that is used to instruct robots or search engine crawlers on how to handle the indexing and crawling of a my CV page
+**Meta Tags** - In my aim to include essential meta tags for SEO, I learnt a new one which is the robots meta tag that is used to instruct robots or search engine crawlers on how to handle the indexing and crawling of my CV page

 ## Acknowledgments

 Resume template image inspired by [Roadmap.sh](https://roadmap.sh/projects/single-page-cv).

-You can still checkout the project [here](https://roadmap.sh/projects/single-page-cv)
+You can still check the project [here](https://roadmap.sh/projects/single-page-cv)